The next Tower open days are tentatively scheduled for Sunday afternoons, 22 September and 24 November, restoration works permitting.

 In the meantime, if you would like a personal guided tour, and have between 5 and 12 persons in your group, contact us via the Contact page.

 On Sunday afternoon, 21 July 2019, organ virtuoso Dominic Perissinotto and mezzo-soprano Eva-Marie Middleton will present a concert at Auburn.
+As that day is the 50th Anniversary of the lunar landing, the concert is entitled Song to the Moon, and will feature the aria of that name, from Dvorak's Rusalka.
 Here's a sneak preview of what to expect.
 Booking now open at www.trybooking.com/BBRXI .
+Tickets also available at the door.
+Ticket price includes afternoon tea.

 From time to time we'll list other events which might be of interest to the Friends and their friends.